 At Caloundra City Private School, involvement in the Outdoor Education Program from Prep to Year 6 is an integral part of a student's education and a key component of the school curriculum.
-This program means experiential learning and personal development outside the comfort zone.
-Living on the Sunshine Coast enables us to have access to a variety of locations that provide unique opportunities to experience different levels of challenge and adventure.
+This program focuses on experiential learning and personal development outside the comfort zone.
+Our Sunshine Coast local enables offers easy access to a variety of locations that provide unique opportunities to experience different levels of challenge and adventure.